 There seems to be some kind of a non-alignment of thoughts with some of them; it is like looking London going Tokyo!
 The solutions are not easy to find though because there has to be an overhaul of the entire approach and the blame for that would not rest with the education institutions alone but has to be on the recruiters also.

-To bridge this gap, Jain University (Top private Universities in Bangalore) had always been striving with various initiatives and continuously adapt to the changing environment.
+To bridge this gap, Jain (Deemed-to-be University) (Top private Universities in Bangalore) had always been striving with various initiatives and continuously adapt to the changing environment.
 We seek help of our recruiters and work on the below mentioned points.

 - The placement season for those who are aspiring to join new jobs during April-June of any forthcoming year gets active during September of this year that would last till next March.
 We encourage our recruiters to discuss their possible requirements with us this year itself so we can prepare our students accordingly